 Garlic Powder – Just a little adds so much flavor.
 Do not skip this one.

 Heavy Cream – It makes the base of the sauce.
+Replace dairy cream with cashew cream for a vegan sauce.

 You can add a little fish sauce for a nice umami taste.